matthajec/tie-templating-engine-demo/readme.md

 # Templating Engine Demo
 ## Description
 This is a demo of my templating engine, tie (terrible insecure engine).
-It has some securit vulnerabilities, namely allowing users to run server-side code.
+It has some security vulnerabilities, namely allowing users to run server-side code.
 Never use this.

 ## Starting
 To start the application, use ```npm i``` to download the modules, then run ```npm start```